The Case for Learned In-Memory Joins: Learned Indexed Nested Loop Join

 {\grmi} has two main differences from {\alex}.
 First, {\grmi} is a \textit{read-only} data structure which is built once in the beginning and then used for lookup operations only.
 In contrast, {\alex} is more dynamic and can support updates, insertions and deletes.
 Second, {\alex} is a B-tree-like data structure which has internal nodes containing pointers and storing intermediate gapped arrays.
 Unlike {\alex}, {\grmi} just has only two \textit{continuous} gapped arrays, for keys and payloads, to perform the "last-mile" search operations in an efficient manner.
 Note that {\grmi} employs a typical {\rmi} for predicting the key's location, without any traversal for internal nodes as in {\alex}.
 Therefore, the {\grmi} lookup is extremely efficient compared to {\alex} as shown in our experiments (Section~\ref{sec:evaluation}).

 \textbf{{\grmi} Building.} Building a {\grmi} has two straightforward steps.
 First, a typical {\rmi} is constructed for the input keys.
-Then, the built {\rmi} is used to model-based insert all tuples from scratch in the gapped arrays.
-Note that, in {\inlj}, the index is assumed to be existing beforehand.
-This is a typical case in any DBMS where indexes (e.g., hash index, B-tree) are general-purpose and built once to serve many queries (e.g., select, join).
-Therefore, the {\grmi} building overhead has no effect on the {\inlj} performance.
+Then, the built {\rmi} is used to model-based insert all tuples from scratch in the gapped arrays. \textit{Note that, in {\inlj}, the index is assumed to be existing beforehand}.
+This is a typical case in any DBMS where indexes (e.g., hash index, B-tree) are general-purpose and built once to serve many queries (e.g., select, join). \textit{Therefore, the {\grmi} building overhead has no effect on the {\inlj} performance}.

 \textbf{{\grmi} Lookup.} Given a key, the {\rmi} is used to predict the location of that key in the gapped array of keys, then, if needed, an \textit{exponential search} is applied till the actual location is found.
 If a key is found, we return the corresponding payload at the same location in the payloads array, otherwise return null.
 We use the exponential search to find the key in the neighborhood because, in {\grmi}, the key is likely to be very close to the predicted {\rmi} location, and in this case, the exponential search can find this key with less number of comparison checks compared to both sequential and binary searches.
-Figure~\ref{fig:linlj_grmi} depicts an example of a 2-levels {\grmi} lookup.
-We show only the gapped array for keys.
+Figure~\ref{fig:linlj_grmi} presents a lookup example, where red arrows show the lookup flow.
 In this example, the {\rmi} prediction is corrected by two exponential search steps only.